Recipes » Dinner » BEST No-Boil Sausage Lasagna

 Jump to Recipe

-Serve with a simple salad with homemade dressing or Garlicky Broccolini!
+Serve with a simple salad or another simple veggie like Sautéed Broccoli.

 • No-boil lasagna noodles – no-boil lasagna noodles cut out the extra step of having to cook lasagna noodles before layering your lasagna.
 They are such time savers!